FAQ - Public Health Programs Application

 How do I submit my GRE test scores (i.e. school codes)?

-If you are applying to a SOPHAS program, GRE must be submitted to school codes 0485 & 5814.
+If you are applying for the PhD in Health Services and Research, GRE must be submitted to school codes 0485 & 5814 respectively at SOPHAS and UMD Application.
 Using both scores ensures that both the School of Public Health Program and UMD Graduate School have access to your scores.

 Is there a minimum GPA requirement?